-This 1950s semi-detached house lies in the heart of Sandymount.
+This 1950s semi-detached house lies in the heart of Sandymount in South Dublin.
 The inefficient layout with a compact kitchen overlooking the long, north facing garden was ill fitted to modern family life.

 While maintaining the character of the existing front facade and Dublin streetscape, the internal spaces were reconfigured to create large, open plan spaces.

-The two-storey garden elevation has evolved from carefully considered domestic and functional considerations to become a layered play of interlocking planes with a somewhat industrial character.
+The two-storey garden elevation has evolved from carefully considered architectural and functional considerations to become a layered play of interlocking planes with a somewhat industrial character.
 As opposed to treating drainpipes and gutters as after thoughts, they are incorporated into the design.
-The tall aluminium rainwater pipe and box gutter are prominent articulating features of the rear façade.
+The tall aluminium rainwater pipe and box gutter are prominent architectural features of the rear façade.

 Garden view

-Views from a large window are framed by a brick pier and ledge.
+Views from a large window are framed by architectural features such as a brick pier and ledge.
 Low furniture allows uninterrupted views of the garden beyond.

 Context model